dfinity/examples/motoko/classes/README.md

    dfx start
    ```

-   (The example will run faster if you use the emulator, not replica:
+   (Alternatively, the example will run faster if you use the emulator, not a full replica:
    ```
      dfx start --emulator
    ```